In this article, read all about halitosis or bad breath.

 What Is Halitosis?

 It simply refers to a feeling of having a bad breath with which no one feels comfortable.
 This condition affects around 20 to 25 % of the population in general.
-Although it is not an emergency condition, due to the clinical, psychological and social implications it has on the affected individual, it needs to be addressed immediately.
+Although it is not a dental emergency, due to the clinical, psychological and social implications it has on the affected individual, it needs to be addressed immediately.

 What Causes Halitosis?